So, you want to tie the knot and a wedding is on the cards. With so many types of ceremonies to choose from, the choices and decisions can be endless.

 These elements are rooted in the legal aspect of the tradition and need to be adhered to.

 We live in an increasingly diverse society and weddings no longer need to be traditional if the bride and groom choose for them not to be.

 The tradition of Handfasting can make your wedding day more memorable by replicating the tradition and rituals that were used in ancient Pagan tradition.

 “Upon this day, our hands we bind, A symbol of our hearts entwined.
 To witness this, we ask of thee, our union forever blessed be.” – Author Unknown

 Can a Traditional Handfasting Ceremony Be Performed By Anyone?

 This all depends.
 If the couple has decided that handfasting is going to form the basis of the entire ceremony and be connected to all the aspects of the wedding, then a highly trained celebrant will be needed to perform the complex handfasting ceremony.

-In these cases, the handfasting is the actual wedding ceremony and not just done to add an extra touch to the wedding.
+In these cases, the handfasting is the actual wedding ceremony and is not just done to add an extra touch to the wedding.

 The cords need to be tied in specific ways and the celebrant will guide the couple through the binding process and incorporate pledges that the couple makes to one another.